dreipol/vue-ui/src/components/scroll-reveal/README.md

 # scroll-reveal
-Reveals the component passed by the slot while scrolling upwards and hides it when scrolling down.
+Reveals the component passed in the slot while scrolling upwards and hides it when scrolling down.
-You have to set the `bemRoot` prop.
-This prop is bem root class. `scroll-reveal` will add interfaces such as
+You need to set the `bemRoot` prop.
+This prop is the bem root class. `scroll-reveal` will add these modifiers:

 - `&__pinned`
 - `&__unpinned`
 - `&__top`